Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 ## Conclusion

-Convex presents a new approach to programmable economic systems that provides a powerful combination of scalability, security and decentralisation, suitable for building applications for the Internet of Value.
+Convex presents a new approach to programmable economic systems that provides a powerful combination of scalability, security and decentralisation - suitable for building applications for the Internet of Value.

 At the same time, it maintains a certain degree of simplicity.
 We believe that simple, composable systems offer a more stable and secure foundation to build upon, and Convex therefore features: